dotnet/dotnet-docker/samples/aspnetapp/README.md

 aspnetapp           alpine-arm64        8ec6bf841319        2 minutes ago        125MB
 ```

-You can build ARM32 and ARM64 images on x64 machines, but you will not be able to run them.
-Docker relies on QEMU for this scenario, which isn't supported by .NET Core.
-You must test and run .NET Core imges on actual hardware for the given processor type.

 You can do the same thing with Windows Nano Server, as follows:

 ```console